We use cookies on this site to enhance your experience.

 Dear Golden Hawk,

 Firstly, I want you to know that those feelings of nervousness are experienced by many first-year university students.
-I'm a fourth-year student, and I still feel nervous when it comes to living my best life as a student and social butterfly.
+I just finished my fourth year at Laurier, and I still feel nervous when it comes to living my best life as a student and social butterfly.

 Maintaining a good work/life balance may seem overwhelming at first, but I can assure you that it is doable.
 Check out my tips below to maintain a good work/life balance so that your time at Laurier stays golden: